skillrepos/k8s-dev-v2/codespace-labs.md

 3. Notice the format of the two area is similar, but the helm one is organized as chart structures.

 Let’s take a closer look at the differences between a regular K8s manifest and one for Helm.
 We’ll use the deployment one from the web app.
-Notice the differences in the two formats, particularly the placeholders in the Helm chart (with the {{ }} pairs instead of the hard-coded values.
+Notice the differences in the two formats, particularly the placeholders in the Helm chart (with the {{ }} pairs instead of the hard-coded values.  **We are not making any changes here.**

 ```
 code -d  manifests/roar-web/deployment.yaml helm/roar-web/templates/deployment.yaml